Shaderx/Where-Winds-Meet-Midi-Player/README.md

 ### Tips

 - **Finding MIDI files**: Search online for "song name midi" or "song name .mid"
+- **Bulk import**: Use the Import button to add entire folders or ZIP archives of MIDI files
 - **Song not playing right?**: Try different note modes!
 Press `[` or `]` to cycle through modes while playing
 - **Too high or too low?**: Use the octave shift controls (+/-) in the bottom bar to adjust pitch
 - **Multiple songs**: Add multiple songs to your queue for a continuous playlist